 Without waiting for it to skid across the floor, I dart after it and bend down, swiping it off the floor seconds after it hit the ground.
 I felt my heart burst with joy, the rage I felt moments ago began to settle, and my veins didn't feel like liquid-fire anymore.

 But, because of the weight in my other arm, I'm unable to straighten myself back up, and my feet keep running.
 I look up, and I'm unable to doing anything when--

 --I end up slamming myself, nose first, right into another locker.

 "Owwww.....!"
 I drop everything in my arms, and I grasp my burning nose, my fingers tightly squeezing the bridge.
 Everything around my nose is tingling, the insides screaming with agony.
 "Urghhh!"
 I groan sharply.
 The pain feels so bad, I wonder if it'll start bleeding.

-Cackling reminiscent of a crows strikes the air.
-I look up, my vision blurry from pain-induced tears, but I can still see that there's a circle that's gathered around me, it's not just Danny and his idiot pack though.
+Cackling reminiscent of crows strikes the air.
+I look up, my vision is blurry from pain-induced tears, but I can still see that there's a circle that's gathered around me, it's not just Danny and his idiot pack, though.
 It's almost everyone that was still in the hallway.
 Everybody that I can't stand.

 "Nice trip, loser!"
 Cody Smith snickers.

 "Aww, looks like fag-boy's cwying."
 Kurt Sawyer says, balling his fists and twisting his wrists up and down from under his eyes.